yang19-zzy/umsi-course-IR/README.md

 SDM	|0.475216|	0.711562|	0.769291|	0.161|	0.090|	0.805|	0.90|
 QE_doc2query|	0.561712|	0.729719|	0.772821|	0.167|	0.092|	0.835|	0.92
 QE_wiki|	0.613924|	0.745158|	0.767340|	0.179|	0.095|	0.895|	0.95

+## V - Deployment
+In order to make the project outcome as real as possible, we used [streamlit](https://streamlit.io/) to deploy the retrieve model.
+Since we faced some technical issue, we can only share a screenshot of our "website".

+## VI - Discussion

+## VII - Next Steps